guettli/intranets/README.md

 This slows down the process.

 Imagine you want to change one small thing on a page.
-You know: "If I will change this page, then ten people will get a notification about this change".
+You know: "If I will change this page, then twenty people will get a notification about this change".
 And what will you do?
 You won't do this little clean up, since you don't want to annoy people with this small change.

-Yes, I know that there are some special buttons like "Don't notify watchers", but lets look at the default.
+Yes, I know that there are some special buttons like "Don't notify watchers".
+You know this button, I know this button but the average non-intranet-fanatic does not know it.

 If someone wants to get notifications if a page changes, then there should be a simple way to subscribe to changes.